Frequently Asked Questions

 What are your fees?

-Dr. Goodnight's base fee is $185 per 50 minute session, and $300 for the initial, 90-minute diagnostic intake evaluation.
+Our clinicians' base fees are $185 per 50 minute session, and $300 for the initial, 90-minute diagnostic intake evaluation.
 However, your specific fee may be different depending on the services you require.
-Please call 678-298-9707 and she will be happy to discuss her fee structure with you.
+Please call 678-298-9707 - we will be happy to discuss our fee structure with you.